peterewills/d2l-scraper/README.md

 6. Shazam!

 Note that the `.html` file need not be in the same folder as the python script.
 However, if this is the case, you'll need to enter the full path of the `.html` file.
 Similarly, you can designate an arbitrary path for your `.csv` file; no path designation will place it in the current working directory.

+If all users cannot be displayed on one page in your web browser, download the pages separately and build individual `.csv` files for each.
+You can then manually combine them.